TomaszWoloszyn983/swap-puzzle-game/readme.md

 - **Footer** Contains information about Copyrights.

+## Database

+**Database Structure**

+The application uses a relational database (PostgreSQL) to store game results, player progress, and reward data.
+The database is managed using Flyway migrations to ensure consistent schema evolution.

+**Tables Overview**

+1. game_result

+Stores the history of all completed puzzle games.

+Fields:

+ - id (PK) – Unique identifier for each game result
+ - username – Name entered by the player after completing the puzzle
+ - moves – Number of turns taken to solve the puzzle
+ - reward – Tokens awarded for this game (based on performance)
+ - session_id – Identifier linking the result to a specific player session
+ - created_at – Timestamp of when the game was completed

+Usage:

+Used to build the Leaderboard (Top 10 best scores) Stores full gameplay history for analytics and tracking Links results to a player via session_id

+2. player_wallet

+Stores the current token balance for each player.

+Fields:

+ - session_id (PK) – Unique identifier for a player (stored in browser localStorage)
+ - token_balance – Total accumulated tokens

+Usage:

+Tracks player’s total rewards across multiple games Used to determine if a player is eligible to claim NFT rewards Updated after each completed game and after each claim

+**Relationships**
+One session_id → Many game_result records
+One session_id → One player_wallet record

+Player (session_id)

+   ├── Game Results (history of plays)

+   └── Wallet (current token balance)

+**Data Flow**

+1. Game Completion
+- Frontend sends username, moves, and session_id
+- Backend calculates reward and saves a record in game_result
+- Player's balance in player_wallet is updated

+2. Leaderboard
+- Backend queries top results from game_result
+- Returns best scores to frontend

+3. Reward Claim
+- Player submits a wallet address
+- Backend verifies token_balance
+- If eligible:
+    - Tokens are deducted from player_wallet
+    - (Future) NFT is minted to the provided wallet

 ## Future Features
   - Keyboard control function.
 Keyboard arrow keys to be used to swap the tiles.